Hedonic Prices and Quality Adjusted Price Indices Powered by AI: Image and Text Embeddings Via Deep Learning

-First, we would like to stress that the high-level objective of the text-embedding algorithms is to construct a compact (low-dimensional) representation of the dictionary of words and derive a compact representation for text sentences, such as product titles and descriptions.
+First, we would like to stress that the high-level objective of the text-embedding algorithms is to construct a concise (low-dimensional) numeric representation of sequences of words, such as product titles and descriptions.

-Conceptually, the $j$-th word in the product description can be represented by a binary encoding of a very high dimension $d$.
-Still, this representation is not very useful because it is too sparse, and it is not able to explore word similarity to compactly approximate the dictionary.
-Indeed each distinct word has a distance of 1 from another distinct word.
+Conceptually, the $j$-th word in the product description can treated as a categorical variable and represented with a very large number $d$ of dummy variables\textemdash where $d$ is the size of the dictionary of words.
+Still, this representation is not very useful: it is not able to explore word similarity to compactly approximate the dictionary.
+Indeed each distinct word has a distance of $1$ every other word.

-Instead, we aim to represent words by vectors of much lower dimension $r$, such that the distance between similar words is small.
+Instead, we aim to represent words by vectors of much lower dimension $r \ll d$, such that the distance between similar words is small.
 Denote such potential representation of $j$-th word by $u_j$, then the dictionary is $r \times d$ matrix

 where $r$ is the reduced dimensionality of the dictionary, then each word $t_j$ in a human-readable dictionary can be represented by the word $u_j$.
-In our context, we can think of each word appearing in the product description as a random variable $T$ and represent its corresponding embedding representation by $U$.

-Text embedding algorithms aim to find an effective representation with the dimension $r$ of the embedding to be much smaller than $d$.
-This is achieved by treating $\omega$ as parameters and estimating them so that the model performs well in some basic natural language processing tasks, such as predicting a masked word in a text from surrounding words or ordering the two sentences, using many examples based on the corpus of the published text (ranging from "small" data, such the entirety of Wikipedia, to a large fraction of all digitized text, used in training GPT-3).
-These tasks are not related to hedonic prices.
-But precisely because they are not related, one can generate extremely large data sets of examples on which the model can be trained.
+Text embedding algorithms aim to find an effective representation of dimension $r$, where $r$ is much smaller than $d$.
+This is achieved by treating the entries of $\omega$ as parameters and estimating them so that the model performs well in certain natural language processing tasks, such as predicting an omitted word in a sentence using surrounding words, or detecting when two sentences are presented in reverse order.
+Examples are drawn from corpora of published text (ranging from ``small" data, such the entirety of Wikipedia, to a large fraction of all digitized text in the case of GPT-3).
+These tasks are not related to hedonic prices\textemdash but precisely because they are not related, one can generate extremely large data sets of examples on which the model can be trained.

-Once the embeddings for words have been obtained, we can generate the embedding for the title or description of product $i$, containing the embedded words $\{U_{j,i}\}_{j=1}^J$ by taking averages:
+Once embeddings for individual words have been obtained, we can generate the embedding for the title or description of product $i$, containing the embedded words $\{U_{j,i}\}_{j=1}^J$ by taking averages: